How Metallica Brought Me to Faith in God

 After four years, I changed my tactics, and teamed up with a young man who loved God with his whole soul.
 I thought, if anyone can get through to these kids, he can.
-He had a livelier testimony to share than I, one that the kids more readily related to.
-Drugs, illicit sex, and juvi court had tied knots in his reputation, but these things made his redemption in Christ stand out all the more clearly.
+He had a livelier testimony to share than I, one to which the kids more readily related.
+Drugs, illicit sex, and juvenile court and detention had tied knots in his reputation, but these things made his redemption in Christ stand out all the more clearly.
 He was so clean of soul that at first I mistook him for a mama's boy, and a virgin.
 Then he began telling us what God had done in his life.
 Our classroom size grew, and soon we had students ranging in age from 12 to nearly 30 years old.
-They all were looking desperately for something to rescue them from the damage they had inflicted on their souls.
+They all were looking desperately for something to rescue them from the damage inflicted on their souls.

 Still, try as we might, we could not make God big enough to them, in those twenty minutes per week, to cause their hearts to turn.
 They stumbled blind, and my co-teacher and I agonized over each of them in one-on-one prayer meetings, with God in our midst.

-Over the next year, throughout these meetings, I felt Him nudging me toward a path I was loath to trod.
-It was the path of resistance to the Standard, which I felt was held out like a limbo bar for us teachers to bend beneath.
-Not that I hadn't longed to stand up and knock that bar flying, or jump over it and never give it a second glance - but wouldn't that be rebellion against the authorities God had set in place?
+Over the next year, throughout these meetings, I felt God nudging me toward a path I was loath to trod.
+It was the path of resistance to the conservative religious standard, which I felt was held like a limbo bar for us teachers to bend beneath.
+Not that I hadn't longed to stand up and knock that bar flying, or jump over it and never give it a second glance--but wouldn't that be rebellion against the authorities whom God had set in place?

 It turned out that he was unable to embrace my vision, and without further discussion, I was dismissed from teaching, and from all other public positions within the church.

-Meanwhile, my co-teacher had brought up his own questions - doctrinal ones - and had likewise been dismissed when he refused to concede the pastor's point of view.
+Meanwhile, my co-teacher had brought up his own questions--deep doctrinal concerns--and had likewise been dismissed when he refused to concede the pastor's point of view.
 They had debated whether God can "force" someone to submit to His love.
-My co-teacher said Yes - God had, with him - and the pastor said No - Man's free will cannot be thus manipulated.
+My co-teacher said Yes--God had with him, chasing him down like a wild creature until he stopped running--and the pastor said, No--Man's free will cannot be thus manipulated.

 Heart-broken, I banished myself from that church group.
 What was left there?
-In one fell swoop, I had lost an irreplaceable friend (my co-teacher immediately left the area, seeking God's best for his life), a church family, and six years' worth of work with my students.
+In one fell swoop, I had lost an irreplaceable friend and coworker, a church family, and six years' worth of work with my students.

 Of course, the work had not really been lost, and I knew that somewhere in it all, God was still working.
 But I longed to see where.

-I don't yet see the full fruit of my prayers, in the band's behavior while on tour.
-I know only that they are already providing to my children a similar ministry that they provided to me.
+I don't yet see the full fruit of my prayers in the band's behavior while on tour.
+I know only that these men and their families are already providing to my children a similar ministry which they provided to me.
 My little children are happy when they hear Metallica, because I have told them how God is working in James' life, and in those of his friends.
-Sometimes, we pray for them together, also their wives and children.
+Sometimes, we pray for them together, not forgetting their wives and children.

-I long still, as on that childhood evening, to tell James he was wrong – that my God had endured and then conquered the cross, and had shot up from the grave with the keys of Death and Hades in His hands; that now He holds out peace and hope and healing with both arms.
+I long still, as on that childhood evening, to tell James he was wrong--that my God had endured and then conquered the cross, and had shot up from the grave with the keys of Death and Hades in His hands; that now He holds out peace and hope and healing with both arms.
 How the nail prints stay, but only because they are proof of His victory over death.
-I long to tell James what God set in motion those sixteen years ago when, through his music, He righted my soul.
+I long to tell James what God set in motion these 16 years ago when, through his music, He righted my soul.

-I wish, too, that the Sunday School class had been allowed to be a little less "holy" - a lot more practical, allowing my co-teacher and I to meet the students on their own ground, and lead them toward repentance.
-Maybe then the students would have learned firsthand about God's intense, passionate love, with which He longs to meet each one of them on their own dark roads, bringing His unfailing Light for their deliverance.
+I wish, too, that the Sunday school class had been allowed to be a little less "holy" and a lot more practical, allowing my co-teacher and I to meet the students on their own grounds, and lead them toward repentance.
+Maybe then the students would have learned firsthand about God's intense, passionate love, with which He longs to meet each one on their own dark roads, bringing His unfailing Light for their deliverance.

 But I am a realist.
-I know that I may never get the opportunity my heart craves, to tell James face to face how a compassionate God has used him.
+I know that I may never get the opportunity my heart craves to tell James face to face how a compassionate God has included him.
 So I’ve written it here instead.